neomatrix369/RESTAPIUnifier/README.md

 - We have a C# implementation of the Java library which has been written based on the test cases in the Java project, without referring to the model code.
 - Examples are on the way.
 Credit goes to @angiemae for the tasks.
 She spent several hours during the Yahoo!
 Europe Hackday at London to accomplish the feat!

+<b><i>Note: each of the examples require their own settings file containing properties.
+Also most of them expect you to have your API key atleast to access their services.
+Information for these requirements are mentioned within comments of each if the source codes.</i></b>

 Timeline
 --------
 * 21 April 2012: discovery and inception of idea at the Google Hackathon